 #29 Wine Spectator Top 100 of 2019

-The wine traces its roots to an ancient water spring that was a stop-over for all those pilgrims and wayfarers who were travelling along the Aurelia Street, hence the name Zingari (Gipsies), and could seek refreshment by resting nearby its crystal clear waters
+The wine traces its roots to an ancient water spring that was a stop-over for all those pilgrims and wayfarers who were travelling along the Aurelia Street, hence the name Zingari (Gipsies), and could seek refreshment by resting nearby its crystal clear waters.

+Highly concentrated ruby color, which introduces the Mediterranean aromatic notes of this wine.
 Soft and full-bodied in mouth, it has a fresh flavor with good acidity and a structure with balsamic and mineral notes that make Zingari pleasant and interesting.

 93 Points - Wine Spectator A well of dark cherry, black currant and blackberry fruit makes this red sumptuous and inviting.
 Fresh earth, thyme and rosemary accents add depth.
 A mineral element emerges on the long finish.
 Shows fine balance overall.
 Merlot, Sangiovese, Petit Verdot and Syrah.
 Drink now through 2032.